theupdateframework/taps/tap14.md

 using the same specification version for top-level metadata allows for these large changes to the specification.
 For information about how this relates to targets metadata pinning and TAP 13, see [Special Cases](#tap-13).
-However, delegated targets metadata may not be managed by the same parties as the top-level metadata.
+However, delegated targets metadata might not be managed by the same parties as the top-level metadata.
 For this reason, this TAP allows clients to use a different TUF specification version for delegated targets by maintaining functions to parse metadata that conforms to different